hoshomoh/blog/_posts/2021-05-31-using-context-api-in-react.md

 ## Updating Context

-Sometimes you find you might want to update the context value from a deeply nested component down the tree, like changing a theme from light to dark and vice versa.
-In this case, you can pass an update function down through the context value to allow consumers use this function to update the context value.
-Lets make an update to our initial context provider:
+Sometimes you might want to update the context value from a deeply nested component down the tree, like changing a theme from light to dark and vice versa.

+In this case, you can pass a function down through the context value to allow consumers update context values using this function.
+Let us make an update to our initial context provider:

  ```tsx